ajan421/air_quality-/README.md

 # SIGAI-TASK
-In this tAsk we performed data preprocessing on the given dataset, 'epa_air_quality_annual_summary.csv'.
+In this task we performed data preprocessing on the given dataset, 'epa_air_quality_annual_summary.csv'.
 The following steps were taken:

 - **Reading the CSV file:** We used the `pd.read_csv()` function to read the CSV file into a DataFrame named `df`.